 Seasonality – S&P 500 Index Average Monthly Returns

-Seasonality – S&P 500 Index Average Monthly Returns Bulls have reason for optimism – historically, April ranks as the second-best month for U.S. stocks in post-election years and the third-best over the past two decades, suggesting potential upside.
+Seasonality – S&P 500 Index Average Monthly Returns Bulls have reason to smile: historically, July has been the best month in post-election years and over the past 20 years.
+This suggests there is further upside potential ahead.
 Image: Carson Investment Research

 Seasonality – Monthly Return Stats for the S&P 500